 We believe in faithfully maintaining the purity of the Church in doctrine and life according to the Word of God.

 Bethany began in 1973 in a single-storey terrace house at 20 Jalan Lakum, Seletar Hills, having grown from a neighbourhood Sunday School ministry.

-Bethany’s early development was modeled consciously after the early Church of the Bible.
+Our development was modeled after that of the early Church in the Book of Acts in the Bible.